David Akers: San Francisco 49ers

 Akers was signed by the San Francisco 49ers to a $9 million, three-year contract on July 29, 2011.
-He kicked a 59-yard field goal just before halftime in a preseason game against the New Orleans Saints on August 12, 2011.
-On September 18, 2011, he kicked a 55-yard field goal against the Dallas Cowboys, setting a record for the longest field goal made at Candlestick Park.
+He kicked a 59-yard field goal just before halftime in a preseason game against the New Orleans Saints on August 12.
+On September 18, Akers kicked a 55-yard field goal against the Dallas Cowboys, setting a record for the longest field goal made at Candlestick Park.

-Akers broke the 49ers' record for most points scored in a season in a 20–3 win over the Pittsburgh Steelers in a Monday Night Football matchup on December 19, 2011.
+Akers broke the 49ers' record for most points scored in a season in a 20–3 victory over the Pittsburgh Steelers in a Monday Night Football matchup on December 19, 2011.
 The record was formerly held by the 49ers' Hall of Fame wide receiver, Jerry Rice.
-In that same game against the Seahawks, Akers broke the all-time record for field goals in a season, surpassing Neil Rackers' 40 in 2005.

-On January 1, 2012, Akers broke the NFL record for most points by a kicker in a single season against the St. Louis Rams; he finished with 166 points.
+In the next game against the Seahawks, Akers broke the all-time record for field goals in a season, surpassing Neil Rackers' 40 in 2005.
+The following week, Akers broke the NFL record for most points by a kicker in a single season against the St. Louis Rams; he finished with 166 points.
 In this game, he also extended his NFL record for most field goals made in a single season, finishing with 44, and threw for a touchdown on a fake field goal.
 Akers made his sixth Pro Bowl at the end of the season.